Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation: Proposed Negative Penalty Approach

 \subsubsection{Comparison with LP Relaxation Based Approaches}

-Most of the existing approaches (e.g., MSM\cite{CIfirst}\cite{CImodel}, OPSU\cite{PBB}, P-BB\cite{PBB}) are based on the LP relaxation model, which corresponds to problem (P$_\lambda$) with $\lambda=0$.
-Generally speaking, this kind of approaches consists of two stages: in the first stage, the LP relaxation model is solved; in the second stage, some optimization or greedy techniques are utilized to determine the values of elements of the LP solution that do not satisfy the one-bit constraint.
-A key difference between the proposed approach and the LP relaxation based approaches lies in that the proposed approach seeks to solve the negative $\ell_1$ penalty model, which is an equivalent reformulation of the original problem, while the LP relaxation model solved in the existing approaches (e.g., MSM\cite{CIfirst}\cite{CImodel}, OPSU\cite{PBB}, P-BB\cite{PBB}) is generally not equivalent to the original problem.
-This explains why our approach usually returns better solutions than the LP relaxation based approaches, as observed in the simulation.
+Most of the existing approaches {for solving (P)} (e.g., MSM\cite{CIfirst,QCECI,CImodel}, OPSU\cite{PBB}, {GMSM\cite{GMSM}}, P-BB\cite{PBB}) are based on the LP relaxation model, which corresponds to problem (P$_\lambda$) with $\lambda=0$. { As discussed in Section \ref{relatedworks},} the LP relaxation based approaches suffer from a high computational complexity (e.g., P-BB) or their performance degrades in difficult cases (e.g., OPSU, {GMSM}, and MSM).
+Essentially, this is because the LP relaxation model on which they are based is not equivalent to the original model and thus a second stage is still needed to determine the values of elements that do not satisfy the one-bit constraint, which is independently very difficult.
+In contrast, the proposed NL1P approach seeks to solve the negative $\ell_1$ penalty model (P$_\lambda$), which is an exact reformulation of the original problem (P).
+This explains why our proposed approach outperforms the LP relaxation based approaches, as will be observed in the simulation.